KeerthiNingegowda/transaction_category_prediction/README.md

 - Models and model code can be packaged into Docker
 - Consider the management of end to end environment handling, pipeline handling etc., usinh github actions
 - Write applicable tests  i.e. User Acceptance testing, smoke testing, regression testing when trying to deploy model to production
-- Create API endpoints depending on what service you are offering probably using Flask
+- Create API endpoints depending on what service you are offering probably using Flask.
+Consider microservices pattern as much as possible.
 - Implement Post Implementation Verification , if applicable